What does PCA North's Lower School offer?

 After the students study simple machines learning basic physics in science and "The Age of Inventions" in history, the two are combined with the challenge of the Invention Convention.
 Students are taught how to think like an inventor by first observing their world, identifying a problem and then brainstorming and experimenting to find a solution to that problem culminating with the Invention Convention.
 Each student has an original invention or prototype.
 There is a display board to share the idea including the purpose, cost, the operation of the invention, a related Bible verse and pictures of the student creating the invention.
 It is always one of the students' favorite activities of Third Grade.

-The Texas Hall of Fame is an interactive day where students are part of living history!
-The classroom becomes a historical museum that houses famous Texans from the time period of the Alamo and Texas’ fight for independence.
-You also hear from many influential Texans that have made history in this great state.
-You might meet Sam Houston, Davy Crockett or even former President George W. Bush.
-Fourth grade students preface this day by completing a research paper, featuring their famous Texan’s life and accomplishments.
+Courageous Christians is an interactive day where students are part of living history!
+The classroom becomes a museum that features historical heroes of the faith who have shown great bravery and courage in the face of adversary while staying true to their Christian faith.
+Fourth grade students preface this day by completing a research paper, featuring their courageous Christian's life and accomplishments.
 Each classroom becomes a live wax museum and is filled with so much history!